Article by Alyx Jones

 The sound design for Little Nightmares, by Christian Vasselbring, with support from Christian Björklund, really reminds me of Martin Stig Andersen‘s work on INSIDE.
 The two games have quite a few similarities in: game-play, narrative devices and sonic aesthetic, plus both are not quite horror, but very unsettling.
 The sonic world of The Maw is made up of floorboards creaking, the walls around us groaning and metal objects squeaking as we interact with the environment.
 The drones also reflect the world they inhabit.
 Whether they are considered soundscape or music, the audio all works together to create this “little nightmare”.
 In areas where we have to crouch and creep through an air vent system, an ominous wind blows through, creating an interesting atmosphere for an underwater resort.

 There are many monsters, with exaggerated human features, for us to evade, who all breathe heavily.
 The game uses the hyper-real sound design technique of accentuating certain sounds to draw our attention.
 Obviously in real-life, you have to be very close to someone to hear their breath.
 Although we have to sneak past these creatures at an uncomfortable distance, we wouldn’t actually be able to hear them breathing most of the time.
 It works really well in building tension and making the threat feel too close for comfort.
 The game-pad pulses in time with the floor vibrating, as heavier opponents waddle by.
-In the kitchens, when the horrendously overweight chef sees us, they let out a screech as they struggle to find us.
+In the kitchens, when the horrendously overweight chef sees us, they let out a screech as they struggle where can i buy levitra online to find us.
 If we are out of reach, but visible, the chef reaches its chubby arms up to try and grab us from atop a bookcase, while the sounds of it chocking and gagging under its own weight and overexertion fill the air.
 As we get further into the game, our enemies become increasingly less mobile and over weight, and the sound design is just so well done, and so convincing.
 The unpleasant experience of listening to a gluttonous, obese creature hurriedly eating, gobbling down food, snuffling and struggling to breathe under their own weight is as awful as it sounds!

 Along the way, we are confronted by a fair few unpleasantries.
 There is a thick black sludge we get stuck in, that cracks and slugs emerge around it that essentially eat our face.
 They have a moist, and slimy sound that would make anyone’s skin crawl.
 Little Nightmares also makes use of “bodily” noises that accentuate certain frequencies.
 For example, low thuds and higher cracks/crunches, that helps us to feel everything through our ears, in the low light passages of The Maw.
 Occasionally, Six knocks an object that creates a loud noise, such as pots smashing, or a crate falling, while the rest of the scene goes quiet as we listen for any response.
 When we are ravenous, our tummy grumbles overshadow any other sounds in that moment.
 It’s a low churning liquid sound, emphasising our hunger, often accompanied by squeaks of rats or other creatures we could eat.